lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/model_details_say_scripts.md

   + Q - What happens to our new patient wait times and our number of patients in care coordination if we make no new decisions?
   + H - If we make no new decisions then patients will start accumulating in "the waiting room" for care coordination.
 But then it will swing back the other way, and at some point the wait time will become steady at about the level it is now.
 This is because of the balancing that happens between using appointments for new and existing patients.
 The number of patients in care coordination will stay constant.

-  + F - Wait-time increase rapidly, but then drop back down and ultimately oscillate until it balances out in a year.
+  + F - Wait Time increases rapidly; but then it drops back down, oscillating back and forth until it ultimately levels out after about a year.
-  + D - Next time we will experiment with adjusting our appointment supply to reduce wait-times for patients.
+  + D - Next time we will experiment with adjusting our appointment supply to reduce New Patient Wait Times.

 **Experiment 1:**
-  + Q - What happens to the new patient start rate and patient wait timse when we increase the supply of care coordination appointments available?
+  + Q - What will happen to the Starting Rate and New Patient Wait Time if we increase the Appointment Supply of care coordination appointments overall?
-  + H - Increasing the appointment supply will reduce wait-times and increase the new patient start rate.
+  + H - Increasing the CC Appointment Supply will make more Appointments available for both new and existing CC patients.
+The Additional Appointment Supply for New CC Patients will increase the Starting Rate and lower New Patient Wait Times.
-  + F - Increasing the supply of Appointments Available for New Patients increases the new CC patient weekly Starting Rate, which reduces new CC patients Waiting to Start, adding to total scheduled Appointments in CC
+  + F - Increasing the supply of Appointment Supply for New CC Patients does increase the new CC patient weekly Starting Rate, which reduces new CC patients Waiting to Start.
-  + D - Next time we will experiment with adjusting our return-to-clinic visit interval (in weeks).
+  + D - Next time we will experiment with adjusting our Return Visit Interval.

 **Experiment 2:**
-  + Q
+  + Q - What will happen to the Starting Rate and New Patient Wait Time if we lengthen our team's average Return to Clinic Interval (in weeks) by a certain amount?
-  + H
+  + H - Increasing the Return Visit Interval will have the effect of increasing the Appointment Supply for New CC Patients by decreasing the Appointments for Existing Patients.
+Just as in Experiment 1, the increased Appointment Supply for New CC Patients will increase the Starting Rate and decrease New Patient Wait Times.
+But decreasing the Appointments for Existing Patients will also lower the Completing Rate for CC patients.
   + F
-  + D
+  + D - We decided to try a combination of experiments 1 and 2.
+We will experiment with both increasing our overall Appointment Supply in care coordination and increasing our targeted Return Visit Interval for existing patients.

 **Other CC Notes for Experiments 2 and 3:**

-- Return-to-clinic interval: Increasing the Return Visit Interval slows the weekly Booking Rate, which decreases the number of scheduled Appointments in CC, thereby increasing CC Appointments Availablefor New Patients each week.
+- Return-to-clinic interval: Increasing the Return Visit Interval slows the weekly Booking Rate, which decreases the number of scheduled Appointments in CC, thereby increasing CC Appointments Available for New Patients each week.

 - Appointments set aside for new patients:  Increasing the supply of Appointments Available for New Patients increases the new CC patient weekly Starting Rate, which reduces new CC patients Waiting to Start, adding to total scheduled Appointments in CC.